 Every morning from 8:30-8:55, a breakfast program will be offered.
 Students may use the funds in their accounts for breakfast.
-At the Primary School, food must be consumed in the cafeteria only and no food will be allowed to leave the cafeteria.
+Breakfast is consumed in the homeroom classroom.

 In addition, all students are scheduled to have a 30-minute lunch period.
 Students may purchase a lunch served in the cafeteria or bring one that is provided from home.
 Due to allergies or other restrictions, parents may not provide outside lunches to any students other than their own child.